flawgical/react-quiz/README.md

-# react-quiz and more reading for this morning
+# React-quiz and more reading for this morning

 # Please slack your local instructor the answers to these questions.